fabianlischka/InfoSec101/p1-InfoSec101.md

         - However, nobody knows what happens on the server itself.
         - Your government could have a pipe to there, or
         - the company itself could spy on it, analyse it, sell it.
-    - The most secure is end-to-end encryption, meaning only the two devices that are communicating know the keys, and NOBODY inbetwen can decrypt what is happening.
+    - The most secure is end-to-end encryption, meaning only the two devices that are communicating know the keys, and NOBODY inbetween can decrypt what is happening.
 Recommended.
         - However, meta data (with whom do you chat how often how much) can still be seen with some of these.
 - MITM (man in the middle attack)
     - One weakness of end-to-end encryption is the [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).